 How do you get epoxy to harden faster?

-If you want your ArtResin to cure faster, increase the temperature to 75-85ºF / 24-30ºC.Cure time is affected by temperature, so warmer temperatures will help the resin to cure faster, while colder temperatures will slow down the curing process.
-Place a space heater or heat lamp near your piece to encourage the resin to cure faster.
+If you want your ArtResin to cure faster, increase the temperature to 75-85ºF / 24-30ºC.
+Cure time is affected by temperature, so warmer temperatures will help the resin to heal faster, while colder temperatures will slow down the curing process.
+Place a space heater or heat lamp near your piece to encourage the resin to heal faster.

-How do you cure resin in water
+How do you cure resin in water?

 How do you harden uncured epoxy?